aroemers/mount-lite/README.md

 I like [Mount](https://github.com/tolitius/mount), a lot.
 But

-* I wanted a better composable and data-driven API (see [this mount issue](https://github.com/tolitius/mount/issues/19) and [this presentation](https://www.youtube.com/watch?v=3oQTSP4FngY)).
+* I wanted a composable and data-driven API (see [this mount issue](https://github.com/tolitius/mount/issues/19) and [this presentation](https://www.youtube.com/watch?v=3oQTSP4FngY)).
 * I had my own ideas about how to handle redefinition of states.
 * I don't need ClojureScript support (and its CLJC mode, I use the [rmap library](https://github.com/aroemers/rmap) for lazily loading systems),